ShaurGaur/aiid/deepfake-docs/deepfakes.md

 ## Mock Front-End Designs

 Below are descriptions of a few of our key front-end design mockups.
-The full set of mockup images, as well as the design files from the open-source Penpot tool, are [here](https://drive.google.com/drive/folders/1_r3qoRPFh7tEV7RWvmwOAmVI5dxE0a9u?usp=share_link).
+The full set of mockup images, as well as the design files from the open-source Penpot tool, are in the [mockups](./mockups) folder.

 ![](mock-submission.jpg)